 To create this pivot table, drag the “Product” field into the Rows box, then drag your “Amount” field into the Values box.

-As a fleet manager, it is essential to categorize your fuel card spend per driver and monitor for inconsistencies.
+As a manager, it is essential to categorize your fuel card spend per driver and monitor for inconsistencies.
 Fortunately, Excel’s Pivot Tables can whip up a report for you in no time!

 To create this pivot table from your fuel card data, drag the “Card_Desc” field into the Rows box, then drag the “Amount” field into the Values box.
-This will display a side-by-side comparison of each driver and their fuel spending for the month, allowing you to check for errors or overspending.
+This will display a side-by-side comparison of each driver and their spending for the month, allowing you to check for errors or overspending.

-If you operate across the United States, organizing your fleet card invoice by State can help determine travel patterns and even your tax liability for each region.
+If you operate across the United States, organizing your invoice by State can help determine travel patterns and even your tax liability for each region.

 To create a pivot table that sorts by state, drag the field “Region” into the Rows box and “Amount” into the values box.

-For some fleet managers, tracking the average price paid per gallon is an essential part of their monthly workload.
-To generate a quick and easy Price Per Gallon report, you can create a pivot table from your P-Fleet invoice.
+For some managers, tracking the average price paid per gallon is an essential part of their monthly workload.
+To generate a quick and easy Price Per Gallon report, you can create a pivot table from your P-Fleet fuel reports.